WHo

 We do this by providing a range of supportive services to pets & their families in need.
 Whether it’s helping cover medical expenses, offering temporary foster care during housing interruption and uncertainty, or providing food, medication, or training resources, our primary goal is to keep pets and their families together.

-In addition to direct support, we advocate for tougher animal welfare laws.
-We’re focused on increasing legislation around breeding practices and puppy mills to ensure that fewer unwanted animals are born.
+In addition to direct support, we advocate for tougher animal welfare laws - especially in Baltimore County where BCPD has been historically disinterested and ill-equipped to investigate or charge residents accused of animal mistreatment or abuse, especially when the animal is their own pet.
+We have heard far too many stories of police being called after witnessing animal abuse or neglect, and the officers respond with “people can discipline their dogs however they see fit.”
+We’re also focused on increasing legislation around breeding practices and puppy mills to ensure that fewer unwanted animals are born.
 By advocating for more responsible breeding standards and supporting policy changes in favor of animal welfare over entrepreneurship, we strive to create a community where every pet can live a safe, happy, and healthy life, out of county shelters & foster homes, and far from the threat of euthanasia.

 A French Bulldog puppy wearing a yellow hoodie and white sweatshirt sitting against a blue background.